truenas/middleware/docs/userguide/index.rst

 Periodic snapshots can be configured to appear as Shadow Copies in newer versions of Windows Explorer.
 Users can access the files in the shadow copy using
 Explorer without requiring any interaction with the FreeNAS® graphical administrative interface.

 The ZFS Snapshots screen allows you to create filters to view snapshots by selected criteria.
-To create a filter, click the Define filter icon (near the text
-"No filter applied").
+To create a filter, click the "Define filter" icon (near the text "No filter applied").
 When creating a filter:

-* select the column or leave the default of Any Column.
+* select the column or leave the default of "Any Column".

 * select the condition.
 Possible conditions are: *contains* (default), *is, starts with, ends with, does not contain, is not, does not start with, does not end with*, and